I own a Honda Ruckus. Here I talk about all of the benefits!

 If you had told me I would someday be the proud owner of a scooter, I would have probably laughed in your face; as a former three-sport varsity athlete I was "too cool" (don't think that takes much though).
 There are no two ways about it, mopeds have a bad rap for being dorky, and maybe for good reason too.
 But the Ruckus is just different.
 Last week I had a guy in a pickup pull up to me at a stoplight and ask what in the hell it was, and if I had made it.
 He said it was cool, and was blown away when I told him it was a moped, "So its a moped, but it just doesn't look like one?"
 Pretty much.

 Now, having owned the Ruckus for years now, I couldn't be more happy with it.
 My friends are always asking to borrow it, it's fun, and with gas prices volatile and always on the rise, the idea of buying one makes that much more sense.
+You're not going to be taking it on the highway soon, but for urban areas or for just getting around town they're perfect!
 Go test-ride one, you won't regret it.

 Thanks for reading!